 Teaching about Genocide and Human Rights Through a Civics Lens: Meeting State Standards

 Rhode Island and Connecticut are the two most recent states to require teachers to address issues of genocide and human rights in the classroom.
-Massachusetts new state framework for teaching Civics calls for students to show they can “use the political process to communicate with elected officials” and “plan strategically for change while demonstrating civic dispositions such as respect for others, commitment to equality, capacity for listening and capacity for communicating in ways accessible to others.”
+The new Massachusetts state framework for teaching civics calls for students to show they can “use the political process to communicate with elected officials” and “plan strategically for change while demonstrating civic dispositions such as respect for others, commitment to equality, capacity for listening and capacity for communicating in ways accessible to others.”

 Join the Choices Program to learn how two of our engaging units, Confronting Genocide: Never Again? and Competing Visions of Human Rights: Questions for U.S. Policy, can be used in your middle or high school classroom to address these requirements.